dfinity/wg-identity-authentication/topics/icrc_35_webpage_apis.md

 ## 5 Conclusion

-ICRC-35 standard provides a flexible, simple and extensible way for web-services to interact with each other.
-Service providers may use it in order to implement a brand new very powerful business model.
-Service consumers may use it to save time and money, by integrating with web-services which provide the needed functionality instead of implementing it in-house.
+ICRC-35 standard provides a flexible, simple and extensible way for web-services to interact with each other via the new abstraction - `Webpage APIs`.
+These new APIs provide a different set of features and guarantees, than the traditional APIs, which in future may unlock new incredible use-cases to be implemented easily.